silverbulletmd/silverbullet/README.md

 The server backend is written in Go.

+If you're considering contributing changes, be aware of the [LLM use policy](https://silverbullet.md/LLM%20Use).

 ## Code structure
 * `client/`: The SilverBullet client, implemented with TypeScript
 * `server/`: The SilverBullet server, written in Go